Gyakobo/Gyakobo/README.md

 ### Hi there 👋
-😄 My is Andrew Gyakobo
+😄 My is name Andrew Gyakobo

 🔭 I am a simple student in NJIT persuing a Computer Engineering Degree